Mail Ballot Elections

 Note: The San Miguel County Courthouse is not ADA Accessible and no electronic voting machine is available there.

 Mail-in ballots cannot be forwarded.
 If you will be away from your normal mailing address at the time ballots are mailed, you may make arrangements for someone to pick up and forward your complete ballot package in another envelope.
-Or, give us a temporary mailing address using either Go Vote Colorado, the Change in Voter Registration Information or visit the Clerk's office.
+Or, give us a temporary mailing address using either Go Vote Colorado, the Change in Voter Registration Information (PDF) or visit the Clerk's office.

 How to Vote With Your Mail Ballot